-This is our statement of faith in Jesus Christ, and these are the foundational truths that we hold near and dear to our hearts and teach to all new believers, those we disciple and raise up within this ministry, and throughout the Body of Christ.
+This is our statement of faith in Jesus Christ, and these are the foundational truths that we hold near and dear to our hearts and teach to all new believers, those we disciple within our ministries and churches, and throughout the Body of Christ.

 Authority of the Bible